ultreson/ClassFolderHierarchy/README.md

 # ClassFolderHierarchy
 I made this batch file to automatically make folders for a college session.

-For now it is only available in french as i made it for personal use.
+For now, it is only available in French as I made it for personal use.

 It was originally made in the winter of 2016.